Capital punishment in the United Kingdom: Reform

+18th and 19th centuries

-In 1808, Romilly had the death penalty removed for pickpockets and lesser offenders, starting a process of reform that continued over the next 50 years.
+In 1808, the lawyer Samuel Romilly KC successfully had the law changed to remove the death penalty for pickpockets and lesser offenders, starting a process of reform that continued over the next 50 years.
 The death penalty was mandatory (although it was frequently commuted by the government) until the Judgement of Death Act 1823 gave judges the official power to commute the death penalty except for treason and murder.
 The Punishment of Death, etc. Act 1832 reduced the number of capital crimes by two-thirds.
 In 1832, the death penalty was abolished for theft, counterfeiting, and forgery except for the forgery of wills and certain powers of attorney.
+The meeting of the 'hanging cabinet' (or grand cabinet) which decided on the application of mercy was criticised for its irregular meeting and lack of formal procedure.
+Under George IV, cartoons satirised how the King favoured decisions over his personal wardrobe ahead of decisions on the life and death of prisoners.

 Gibbeting was abolished in 1832 and hanging in chains was abolished in 1834.
 In 1837, the death penalty for forging wills and powers of attorney was abolished.
 The death penalty for rape and some other offences was abolished by the Substitution of Punishments of Death Act in 1841.
-In 1861, several acts of Parliament (24 & 25 Vict; c.
+In 1861, several acts of Parliament (24 & 25 Vict. c.
 94 to c.
-100) further reduced the number of civilian capital crimes to five: murder, treason, espionage, arson in royal dockyards, and piracy with violence; there were other offences under military law.
+100) further reduced the number of civilian capital crimes in England and Wales to five: murder, treason, espionage, arson in royal dockyards, and piracy with violence; there were other offences under military law.
+The 1866 report of the Royal Commission on Capital Punishment noted further obsolete capital offences in Scots law which had not yet been formally repealed.
 The death penalty remained mandatory for treason and murder unless commuted by the monarch.